shenxiangzhuang/mppt/docs/linter/index.md

 ## Black, MyPy, Isort, Flake8(Recommended)
 Now in used linters and formatters are `Black`, `MyPy`, `Isort`, `Flake8`, which are managed by `pre-commit` together.

-!!! note "Ruff V.S.
-Isort & Flake8"

-    Until now, I don't use `Ruff` in the project, but I think it is a good tool to replace `Isort` and `Flake8`.
-    In the future version, I will try to use `Ruff` to replace `Isort` and `Flake8`.

 ## Black, MyPy and Ruff(Recommended)

 After some reading[^1] and communication[^3], I think using `Black`, `MyPy` and `Ruff` maybe a better choice.
 I'll try to explore Ruff later and try to use it in the project.

+!!! note "Ruff is now in the template as extra linter and formatter"

+    Later, we may use `Ruff` to replace `Isort` and `Flake8` in the project.

 ## Swiss Army Knife :-)